Improving Government Statistics: Government Data Collections

 Current Data Collection Plans

-The Association of Public Data Users (APDU) portal provides access to listings maintained by APDU of opportunities for public comment on every federal data collection before it is implemented or renewed.
+The Association of Public Data Users (APDU) portal provides a listing maintained by APDU of opportunities for public comment on every federal data collection before it is implemented or renewed.
 Your comments on federal surveys can improve federal statistics and help ensure the renewal of data collections that are important for economic research.

 Data Sharing and Data Synchronization